tailwindlabs/tailwindcss/source/docs/plugins.blade.md

 })
 ```

-Nesting is also supported, using the same syntax you might be familiar with from Sass or Less:
+Nesting is also supported (powered by [postcss-nested](https://github.com/postcss/postcss-nested)), using the same syntax you might be familiar with from Sass or Less:

 ```js
 addComponents({